-You've already seen that Hickory gives you estimates of the credible intervals for f and θ , but if you're interested in seeing whether there is evidence for inbreeding within populations or for genetic differentiation among populations, you can't just look to see whether the credible intervals overlap 0.
+Assessing evidence for inbreeding and population differentiation credible intervals overlap 0.
 Why? because f and θ are defined to lie between 0 and 1 in Hickory so they can't overlap 0.9 In some data sets the posterior mean for either or both may be substantially larger than 0, and the lower bound of the credible interval may also be substantially larger than 0.
 In such cases, you'd be pretty safe saying that you have evidence for inbreeding or geographical differentiation, but what if you have a situation like what you get from using the Protea repens data set that is distributed with Hickory.